-After the online grievance complaint form is submitted, the administrator who handles grievances will notify both parties in writing of the appeal.
-In line with the grievance policy and procedures, that person will appoint a grievance committee to consider the appeal.
-Since the Title IX Coordinator, investigator, and decision-maker were closely involved in the resolution of the initial sexual misconduct complaint, they will be recused from service on the grievance committee assigned to a Title IX appeal.
+After the appeal request is submitted, the Title IX coordinator will notify both parties in writing of the appeal.
+The coordinator will send the appeals team member all relevant documentation for the final determination on the appeal.
 The parties will be allowed to submit a written statement supporting or challenging the outcome.
-After considering the parties' written statements, the grievance committee will issue a written decision and send it to the parties simultaneously.
+After considering the parties' written statements, the appeals team member will issue a written decision and send it to the parties simultaneously.

-Prohibition of Retaliation.
+Prohibition of Retaliation

 The University prohibits any person from intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with any right or privilege secured by Title IX, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in a Title IX investigation, proceeding, or hearing.
 Charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege secured by Title IX, constitutes retaliation.
 Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a grievance proceeding does not constitute retaliation, provided that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a bad faith materially false statement.
 The exercise of rights protected under the First Amendment does not constitute retaliation.
 Complaints alleging retaliation may be filed according the University's grievance procedures.